sonobeacon/Android-SonoNet-SDK/README.md

 Note: You need to handle and request app permissions by yourself.
 SonoNet can only be bound if permissions have been granted.
 SonoNet requires permission to use both microphone and localization.
 The permission to use Bluetooth is only necessary to optimize localization.
-The Bluetooth functionality should be activated if no Location Id is passed.
+Bluetooth functionality should be activated if no location Id is passed.
-Check the demo app for implementation.
+Check out the demo app for implementation.

 Use BeaconInfo callback to listen to beacon detections (implement SonoNet.BeaconInfoDelegate):